NathanGibbs3/Net-Abuse-Utils/README.md

 Heidi Greb all provided invaluable input during the development of this module.

-# AUTHORS

-Michael Greb, <mgreb@linode.com>
-Wes Young, <wes@barely3am.com>

 # SEE ALSO

 For a detailed usage example, please see examples/ip-info.pl included in this module's distribution.

+# AUTHORS

+- mikegrb <michael@thegrebs.com>
+- Wes Young <github@barely3am.com>

-# LICENCE AND COPYRIGHT
+# COPYRIGHT AND LICENSE

-Copyright (c) 2006-2008 Michael Greb (mgreb@linode.com).
-All rights reserved.
+This software is copyright (c) 2013 by Mike Greb.

-This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
-See [perlartistic](http://search.cpan.org/perldoc?perlartistic).
+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.